linucksrox/hugoblog/content/post/gitlab-runners-on-eks-with-cluster-autoscaler.md

 Specifically, you need to manually add a **tag** on the ASG `k8s.io/cluster-autoscaler/node-template/label/nodegroup: [your-nodegroup-name]` where you substitute the name of your nodegroup there, plus you need to have a **label** on your managed nodegroup that matches, which can be predefined in the eksctl config when you create the nodegroup.

 ## > Scaling Down, Again
 Wait, there's more?!
 Yes, there's more.
+This is the one I find the most interesting.

-So we're finally in a pretty good state.
-People know what to do if they see OOMKilled, they can
+So we're finally in a pretty good state, and people know what to do if they see OOMKilled (they have documentation and practice adjusting limits).
+I receive another troubleshooting ticket.
+This time a job has failed because the pod was terminated unexpectedly.
+Let's dive into what happened.